neuroinformatics-unit/HowTo/docs/source/ephys_at_swc/resources.md

 More recently, advances in the automating curation has been made in the [Bombcell package](https://github.com/Julie-Fabre/bombcell).

-SpikeInterface also maintain a set of quality metrics, [explained in detail](https://spikeinterface.readthedocs.io/en/latest/modules/qualitymetrics.html) in their documentation.
+SpikeInterface also maintains a set of quality metrics, [explained in detail](https://spikeinterface.readthedocs.io/en/latest/modules/qualitymetrics.html) in their documentation.